playframework/play-samples/play-java-grpc-example/docs/src/main/paradox/index.md

 scalable web applications with Java and Scala.
 Play is developer friendly with a "just hit refresh" workflow and built-in testing support.
 With Play, applications scale predictably due to a stateless and non-blocking architecture.

-[Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/overview.html) is a toolkit for building streaming gRPC servers and clients on top of Pekko Streams.
+[Pekko gRPC](https://pekko.apache.org/docs/pekko-grpc/current/) is a toolkit for building streaming gRPC servers and clients on top of Pekko Streams.

-For detailed documentation refer to https://www.playframework.com/documentation/latest/Home and https://developer.lightbend.com/docs/akka-grpc/current/.
+For detailed documentation refer to https://www.playframework.com/documentation/latest/Home and https://pekko.apache.org/docs/pekko-grpc/current/.

 ## Obtaining this example